gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 * Get familiar with components such as the Teensy, TFT display, MIDI, Ethernet, etc.
 * Have some knowledge of Arduino project concepts.
 * Have some knowledge of electronics projects.
-* Could be helpful to watch relevant historical YouTube videos [https://www.youtube.com/@gzpiano88](https://www.youtube.com/@gzpiano88)
+* Could be helpful to watch relevant historical YouTube videos https://www.youtube.com/@gzpiano88.
+Use for general guidance, as some videos may be for older designs.
 * Attend Juilliard, Curtis Institute of Music, or Berklee College of Music for eight years and get a PhD in piano.

 ## (1) Manufacture The Circuit Boards